Plan Do Act Check (PDCA) Cycle: Free Template

 W. Edwards Deming was an American statistician, professor, author, and consultant known for his work in quality management and for introducing statistical process control, quality control, and continuous improvement methods to Japan after World War II.

 He created the PDCA (Plan-Do-Check-Act) cycle as a simple and effective tool for continuous improvement.
 It is widely used in various industries as a process management method.
-The PDCA cycle involves four steps: plan, do, check, and act, which represent a systematic and continuous improvement process.
+The PDCA cycle involves four steps: plan, do, check, and act, representing a systematic and continuous improvement process.

 Benefits of Using the PDCA Cycle